-If no person is at home, the inspector and another staff member will enter the unit and conduct the inspections.
+If no person is at home, the inspector will enter the unit and conduct the inspections.

 If no one is in the unit, the person(s) who enters the unit will leave a written notice and copy of the inspection to the resident explaining the reason the unit was entered and the date and time.